mpyw/php-hyper-builtin-server/README.md

     -s   "<Host>:<Port>" of an HTTPS server.
 Multiple arguments can be accepted.

 [Optional]
-    -n   The number of PHP built-in server clusters, 1 to 20.
+    -n   The number of PHP built-in server clusters, from 1 to 20.
 Default is 10.
-    -t   Path for document root.
+    -t   Path for the document root.
 Default is the current directory.
-    -r   Path for router script.
+    -r   Path for the router script.
 Default is empty.
-    -c   Path for PEM-encoded certificate.
+    -c   Path for the PEM-encoded certificate.
          Default is "/Users/mpyw/.composer/vendor/mpyw/php-hyper-builtin-server/certificate.pem".

-Restriction:
+Restrictions:
-    - The option -s is supported only on PHP 5.6.0 or later.
+    - The option -s is only supported on PHP 5.6.0 or later.
-    - Access logs are not displayed in Windows.
+    - Access logs will not be displayed on Windows.

 mpyw@localhost:~$
 ```